-When it comes to maintaining your oral health dentist visits once every six months is recommended by the Australian Dental Association.
+When it comes to maintaining your oral health, dentist visits once every six months is recommended by the Australian Dental Association.
 This will help keep your mouth and teeth disease free, and in overall good health.
-But what if you don't like the colour or position of your teeth and to improve your smile?
+But what if you don't like the colour or position of your teeth and want to improve your smile?
 For that, you would visit a cosmetic dentist.
-A cosmetic dentist primary job is improving the aesthetics of your smile.
+A cosmetic dentist's primary job is improving the aesthetics of your smile.
 This could include treatments, which would make changes to tooth alignment, tooth colour, position, and size.

 Trends in Cosmetic Dentistry

 Cosmetic dentistry has come a long way since American-born dentist Newell Sill Jenkins first introduced it in the 1800s.
 Back then it was an obscure practice that was shunned by many in the field of dentistry.

 However, today cosmetic dentistry is a very popular option amongst all age groups and is recognised as a legitimate and much needed practice in the world of dentistry.

 Every year thousands of people's confidence is restored by cosmetic dentistry procedures, and with materials and techniques improving yearly, the smile makeovers produced by cosmetic dentists are becoming more natural as time goes on.

 Another great trend in the field of cosmetic dentistry is an overall reduction in patient recovery times.
 This is being enhanced by the use of special tools like lasers and techniques that help preserve large amounts of the natural tooth structure.

 Inlays and Onlays: Crafted in a dental laboratory from porcelain or composite material before being bonded to your tooth, inlays and onlays provide a filling to a tooth that is too decayed or damaged to support a direct restoration such as amalgam or composite.